joblib/joblib-spark/README.md

 ## A Note About Dependency

-If you installed sklearn version >= 0.21.x, then you need install a separate `joblib` libray, otherwise don't need it.
+You need joblib >= 0.14
+If you want slearn to use spark backend, you need upgrade sklearn version to >= 0.21

+You need install pyspark first.
+Joblib-spark support spark version >= 2.4.4

 ## Installation